Australian PM supports Charles continuing climate advocacy

 “Regardless of people’s views about other issues — the constitution and our system of government — I think it’s impossible to not respect the extraordinary job and dedication to service that Her Majesty showed,” Albanese said.

-Albanese has meeting arranged with the king, British Prime Minister Liz Truss and Canadian Prime Minister Justin Trudeau over the weekend before the funeral.
+Albanese has meetings arranged with the king, British Prime Minister Liz Truss and Canadian Prime Minister Justin Trudeau over the weekend before the funeral.

 A referendum in 1999 that would have replaced the queen with an Australian head of state failed.